BS-Laboratory/SIRE506/LocusZoom/manual.md

 [[Legend]] is an SVG element in panel which present the categories of data shown on the underlying data layers.

-## Top-level Library Methods

-Locuszoom.js creates an global object namespace called `LocusZoom`.
-This object has the following methods:

-* **`LocusZoom.populate(selector, datasource, [layout])`**

-Populate a single DOM element with a LocusZoom plot.
-* `selector` *string, required* - DOM query selector string.
-* `datasource` *object, required* - A valid [[Data Sources]] object that defines the namespaces and methods for retrieving data.
-* `layout` *object, optional* - A valid [[Layout|Layouts]] object that defines the geometry and behaviors of the plot.
-If not provided the standard association plot layout will be used.

-* **`LocusZoom.populate(selector, datasource, [layout])`**

-Identical to `LocusZoom.populate()` but will generate plot in *all* elements that match the DOM query selector string, not just the first found.

-* **`LocusZoom.positionIntToString(pos, exp, suffix)`**

-Convert an integer position to a string (e.g. `23423456` => `"23.42 (Mb)"`)
-* `pos` *integer, required* - Position value.
-* `exp` *integer, optional* - Exponent of the returned string's base (e.g. 3 for Kb, 6 for Mb, regardless of the value of `pos`).
-If not provided returned string will select smallest base divisible by 3 for a whole number value.
-* `suffix` *boolean, optional* - Whether or not to append a suffix (e.g. "Mb") to the end of the returned string.
-Defaults to `false`.

-* **`LocusZoom.positionStringToInt(pos)`**

-Convert a string position to an integer (e.g. `"5.8 Mb"` => `58000000`)
-* `pos` *integer, required* - Position value.

-* **`LocusZoom.getToolTipData(node)`**

-Method for use in custom javascript within a tooltip's custom HTML to gain access to the data that generated the tooltip.
-Works recursively to locate the parent tooltip element regardless of how nested an element is in the custom HTML.
-For example, this custom button element in a tooltip would log the tooltip's underlying data to the console:

-`<button onclick="console.log(LocusZoom.getToolTipData(this);">Click Me</button>`

-* **`LocusZoom.getToolTipDataLayer(node)`**

-Method for use in custom javascript within a tooltip's custom HTML to gain access to the data layer containing the element that generated the tooltip.
-Works recursively to locate the parent tooltip element regardless of how nested an element is in the custom HTML.
-For example, this custom button element in a tooltip would log the data layer containing the element that generated the tooltip to the console:

-`<button onclick="console.log(LocusZoom.getToolTipDataLayer(this);">Click Me</button>`

-* **`LocusZoom.getToolTipPanel(node)`**

-Method for use in custom javascript within a tooltip's custom HTML to gain access to the panel containing the data layer and element that generated the tooltip.
-Works recursively to locate the parent tooltip element regardless of how nested an element is in the custom HTML.
-For example, this custom button element in a tooltip would log the tooltip's parent panel to the console:

-`<button onclick="console.log(LocusZoom.getToolTipPanel(this);">Click Me</button>`

-* **`LocusZoom.getToolTipPlot(node)`**

-Method for use in custom javascript within a tooltip's custom HTML to gain access to the parent plot that generated the tooltip.
-Works recursively to locate the parent tooltip element regardless of how nested an element is in the custom HTML.
-For example, this custom button element in a tooltip would log the tooltip's parent plot to the console:

-`<button onclick="console.log(LocusZoom.getToolTipPanel(this);">Click Me</button>`

 ## Choosing Analysis Mode

 ![](./img/LocusZoom_Modes.png)